Johanna Fateman: Collaborations

 Fateman has continued to remix, write and produce music for other artists, often with JD Samson.
 Fateman, Hanna, and Samson wrote and produced the Christina Aguilera song "My Girls" featuring Peaches for Aguilera's album Bionic.
 Fateman wrote about the experience on the Le Tigre blog: "Together we tailored themes and specific references to her personality and image but found a ton of common ground in our aim to make upbeat danceable tracks celebrating female friendship, strength, and of course, PARTYING.
-And while the giant sound of her stacked vocals and the pop sheen she lends to the tracks might seem at odds with Le Tigre’s aesthetic roots, it really works.
-The songs have a lot of elements we’re known for, like a garage guitar sound, schoolyard chants, new wave-y synths, electro beats, and somehow it all sounds crazily right with Christina’s unbelievable voice."
+And while the giant sound of her stacked vocals and the pop sheen she lends to the tracks might seem at odds with Le Tigre's aesthetic roots, it really works.
+The songs have a lot of elements we're known for, like a garage guitar sound, schoolyard chants, new wave-y synths, electro beats, and somehow it all sounds crazily right with Christina's unbelievable voice."

 Fateman was the sound designer for experimental filmmaker Cecilia Dougherty's Gone.
 She also served as the music director and composer for artist Laura Parnes' 2011 episodic video work County Down.
 Fateman and Samson are credited as co-writers on the 2011 Cobra Starship song "Shwick".

 Seagull salon

 Since 2006, Fateman has been part-owner of a West Village hair salon called Seagull.
 Established in the 1970s and named after the novel Jonathan Livingston Seagull, the salon was the city's first unisex barber shop.
-Fateman runs the business side while and her partner, Shaun Surething, handles the styling crew.
+Fateman runs the business side while her partner, Shaun Surething, handles the styling crew.
 Surething (a regular collaborator with performance artist K8 Hardy) and Fateman were featured in a short documentary on Current TV.